Advertiser Disclosure

 Medical tourism can be great for those who are open to shopping around for medical services that may not be covered under their current medical insurance.
 As with any trip, plenty of research should go into it to make sure you find the right provider and cost to make it worth it.

 Additionally, be sure to take care of the essentials to make your trip seamless.
-Things like applying for Global Entry, ensuring your passport is up to date, signing up for a credit card with no foreign transaction fees, and protecting yourself with travel insurance can help you avoid significant headaches along the way.
+Things like applying for Global Entry, ensuring your passport is up to date, applying for a credit card with no foreign transaction fees, and protecting yourself with travel insurance can help you avoid significant headaches along the way.

 All information and content provided by Upgraded Points is intended as general information and for educational purposes only, and should not be interpreted as medical advice or legal advice.
 For more information, see our Medical & Legal Disclaimers.